danieljgorski/scRNAseq-DREADD-24h/README.md

 ## Sequencing data

-Sequencing data, including fastq files and count matrices will be available upon publication or request.
+Processed and raw data have been deposited at ArrayExpress under accession E-MTAB-12882, a public link will be available upon publication or request.

 ## Analysis

 To recreate the full analysis you can follow the steps below.
 If you would like to process the data with your own custom workflow, a final list of cells (barcodes + metadata) after preprocessing, doublet removal and low-quality cluster removal can be found in:

 * `data/basic_annotation.csv`